awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### RDS API<a name="aurora-global-database-detach.api"></a>

- To remove an Aurora cluster from an Aurora global database with the RDS API, run the [RemoveFromGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveFromGlobalCluster.html) action\.
+ To remove an Aurora cluster from an Aurora global database with the RDS API, run the [RemoveFromGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveFromGlobalCluster.html) operation\.

 ## Deleting an Aurora Global Database<a name="aurora-global-database-deleting"></a>